Skip to content

 Cardiological evaluation

-High blood pressure (arterial hypertension) is a widespread condition and, according to estimates, affects almost a quarter of all adults in Austria, with patients over 50 years being even more frequently affected.
+High blood pressure (arterial hypertension) is a widespread condition and, according to estimates, affects almost a quarter of all adults in the United Kingdom.
+Patients over the age of 50 are affected even more frequently.
 The significance of high blood pressure lies primarily in its role as a trigger for conditions such as heart attack, atrial fibrillation, or stroke.

-High blood pressure can be attributed to various causes, including lack of physical activity, chronic stress, excessive salt intake, unhealthy diet, obesity, smoking, or a family history of the condition.
-Furthermore, malfunction of the kidneys or thyroid must be ruled out, as these causes require different treatments.
+High blood pressure can have many different causes: Lack of exercise, chronic Stress, too much Salt consumption, unhealthy nutritionobesitysmoking or family risk.
+In addition, a Malfunction of the kidneys or thyroid gland must be ruled out, as these causes require different treatment.
 All these factors contribute through a complex system to the narrowing of the arteries – the vessels that transport blood from the heart to the other organs.
 The heart has to pump against narrowed arteries (increased resistance), leading to an increase in blood pressure.
 Medications aim to expand these constricted blood vessels again.
 However, this only succeeds for 12 to 24 hours.
 Then the vessels would narrow again.
 That’s why regular tablet intake is crucial.
 The actual cause is unfortunately not addressed by the medications.

-Further meaningful examinations for an accurate diagnosis of high blood pressure include echocardiography, carotid duplex, electrocardiogram (EKG), exercise testing (ergometry), and laboratory tests.
+Other useful tests for an accurate diagnosis of high blood pressure include heart ultrasound, carotid duplex, ECG, ergometry and laboratory tests.

-“In the context of preventive care, I often examine the vessels of younger individuals in the office who are not actually patients but come in for a routine check.
-The results are often unexpected, as I frequently find vascular changes such as wall thickening (precursors to so-called plaques or calcifications) even in 40-year-olds.
+As a precautionary measure, I often examine the blood vessels of younger people in my practice who are not actually patients, but are simply coming in for a routine check-up.
+The results are often unexpected, as I repeatedly find vascular changes in the form of wall thickening (the precursors to so-called plaques or calcifications) even in 40-year-olds.
 But is that really so surprising?”
 Priv.Doz.
 Dr. Stefan Pfaffenberger

-There is now sufficient data to show that vascular changes leading to a heart attack or stroke develop slowly and predictably over decades.
-It is not a coincidence who eventually experiences such an illness at the age of 70.
-According to Statistics Austria, in 2016, around 43% of Austrians died from a cardiovascular cause, primarily heart attack and stroke.
+There is now sufficient data to prove that the vascular wall changes that ultimately lead to heart attacks or strokes develop slowly and predictably over decades, and that it is no coincidence who ultimately suffers from such a disease at the age of 70.
+According to Statistics Austria, around 43% of Austrians died of cardiovascular causes (i.e. mainly heart attacks and strokes) in 2016.

-Early changes in the blood vessels can often be observed 30 years or even earlier before cardiovascular events occur.
+Early changes in the blood vessels can often be observed as early as 30 years beforehand, or even earlier.

 The goal of colorectal cancer screening is the early detection of polyps (adenomas) in the colon, which can develop into colorectal cancer.